lolcommits/lolcommits-sample_plugin/README.md

     📸  Snap
     ✨  wow!
 9e6303c is your best looking commit yet! 😘  💻

 Use this repo to jump-start development on your own plugin.
-It has good tests, docs and working hooks to useful tools (Travis, CodeClimate, Rdoc etc.) See below for more information on how to get started.
+It has tests, docs and integration with useful tools (Travis, CodeClimate, Rdoc etc.) See below for more information on how to get started.

 ## Developing your own plugin